pradeep-suresh/pinpoint/README.md

 > http://localhost:5004

 The Link hyperlink in the URL column will use the code generated to redirect to the listed URL.

+In case of errors:

+Ensure that the database is set up using this command
+> $ docker-compose exec api python manage.py recreate_db